 Dharamshala by Train

 There are very few trains that halt at Pathankot.
-Pathankot is the nearest railway station to Dharamshala. it is 90 kilometres from Dharamshala and takes about 3 and a half hours to cover the distance by bus.
+Pathankot is the nearest railway station to Dharamshala. it is 90 kilometers from Dharamshala and takes about 3 and a half hours to cover the distance by bus.

 - Boarding from – Delhi, Delhi S Rohilla